LiuWoodsCode/PuNews-ad/README.md

-# PuNews-ad
+# Generative News BanAd
-Banner ad for Generated News
+This is the repository that stores the banner ads used on the [Generative News](https://genai-news.blogspot.com/) website.